 If you’re looking for a simple solution to booking accommodation then check out the We The Fest Travel Packages.
 If you’d rather book your own, check out Booking.com, my go-to hotel booking platform.
 I really like that you don’t have to pay in advance and that they offer a really good cancellation policy for most hotels.

 Year after year the organisers put together an eclectic mix of world-acclaimed artists.
-Last year’s edition featured big international names including Phoenix, Dua Lipa, Big Sean, James Bay, ODESZA, alt-J, Lorde and Kodaline.
-I won’t deny I left thinking it would be a pretty difficult lineup to top in 2018.
-Needless to say I was proven wrong as soon as the first wave of artists was announced.
-Warning this line up isn’t for the fainthearted…
+Previous editions have featured big international names including Phoenix, Dua Lipa, Big Sean, James Bay, ODESZA, alt-J, Lorde and Kodaline.
+Each year seems to top the last, you won’t be disappointed by the music entertainment that’s for sure!

 Food and drink can be paid for using your RFID wristband.
 Simply top-up your wristband when you arrive at the festival and then use it when ordering your food or drinks.
 They’ll scan it for you and it will deduct from the amount you have remaining on the RFID.